 Learn About Millennials and Charity

-Millennials Love Online and Social Giving
+Millennials Prefer Online and Social Giving

 No longer does a donor who knows his way around online and on social media have to look to formal charities to get their money to needy causes.
 They can do it directly.
 Just consider the success of fundraising on crowdfunding platforms, such as Indiegogo and Crowdrise, and online events such as #GivingTuesday.

 Millennials grew up using smartphones, laptops, and tablets.
 For them, constant connectedness is a fact of life.
-Whether they’re keeping in touch with friends or researching nonprofits, Millennials rely on social media, websites and search engines, and instant access to mobile technology.
-It comes as little surprise that Millennials expect to do their giving online, and they want the websites and platforms where they give to look sleek and up-to-date.
+Whether they’re keeping in touch with friends or researching nonprofits, millennials rely on social media, websites and search engines, and instant access to mobile technology.
+It comes as little surprise that millennials expect to do their giving online, and they want the websites and platforms where they give to look sleek and up-to-date.

 Making Giving Public With Social Sharing